OlofBlomqvist/marlowe-rs/readme.md

 Note that while there is support for encoding and decoding on-chain data, this crate focuses on the off-chain parts, making it as easy as possible to create, manage and understand contracts in Rust; there will not be any support for creating actual transactions.

+There is also no support for directly communicating with any Cardano or Marlowe infrastructure - this is purely an implementation of the datatypes, semantics and serialization for Marlowe.

 ### Main Features
 - Encode/Decode Marlowe types between: MarloweDSL/Rust/Json/CborHex
 - List contract parameters used in a contract (extended marlowe)